 Lines 63-65: Under natural conditions, there is limited information on how the host-parasite relationship varies with factors such as sex and age, and whether infection influences host physiological traits.
 The many works of Bull are example of this: - Main, A. R., & Bull, C. M. (2000).
 The impact of tick parasites on the behaviour of the lizard Tiliqua rugosa.
 Oecologia, 122, 574-581.

 - “Megía-Palma, R., Paranjpe, D., Blaimont, P.,Cooper, R., & Sinervo, B. (2020).
 To cool or not to cool?
 Intestinal coccidians disrupt the behavioral hypothermia of lizards in response to tick infestation.
 Ticks and tick-borne diseases, 11(1), 101275.”
-Response: We have reworded this section to accurately reflect the current literature on the topic and the point we are trying to address.
+Response: We have reworded this section to reflect the current literature on the topic and the point we are trying to address.
 As for the Main and Bull reference, they did use adult lizards collected from the field but they were held in captivity for 6 months and tick load was manipulated on lizard host.
 We have added the Megía-Palma, et al., study as these animals were measured ~2d.
 We clarified our point about the lack information on how tick prevalence directly influences physiological traits.

 “Under natural settings, how host-parasite relationship varies with factors such as sex and age is understood (Amo et al., 2007; Dudek et al., 2016; Pollock & John-Alder, 2020), but limited information on how parasites can directly influence host physiological traits for hosts in situ (but see Megía-Palma et al., 2020).”

 Line 76: an example supporting this prediction could be also the paper mentioned in the previous line of this revision.
-Response: We have added the reference to the paragraph prior which introduces the information that is known and the areas of limited understanding for the topics used for our predictions.
-The start of the paragraph we outline literature for highlight what is known/gaps to then outline our predications.
+Response: We have added the reference (WHAT IS THE REF?) to the paragraph prior which introduces the information that is known and the areas of limited understanding for the topics used for our predictions.
+At the start of the paragraph we outline literature forwhat is known/gaps and then outline our predications.
 We feel it would be redundant to have citations for our predictions that were outlined in the previous part of the same paragraph.

 Lines 113-114: “used to assess the independence of the proportion of ticks observed between males and females” Please, clarify what you mean with “proportion of ticks”.
 Do you mean number of ticks or tick load?
 Or proportion of males and females infected with ticks?
 Response: Yes, we mean number of ticks between male and females.
 The Chi-square with Yate’s correction is used to test for a difference in proportions between categories.
 So, it accounts for the sample size difference between the two categories (male vs female).
 Specifically, it evaluates whether the distribution of counts across the categories of a 2x2 contingency table is different from what would be expected if the two variables were independent of each other.
 We have updated it so that it reads clearer.